phinwww/shell-multiupload/README.md

 ## supported websites
 - krakenfiles.com (max 1g)
 - anonfile-framework based sites (max 20GB) (anonfiles.com, bayfiles.com, filechan.org, letsupload.cc, megaupload.nz, myfile.is, share-online.is, vshare.is, hotfile.io, rapidshare.nu, upvid.cc, openload.cc, lolabits.se)

+## tips
+- upload your file using a proxy (or list of proxies) through something like tor or proxychains in order to anonymize yourself further. uploading may be slower through these methods, but it's important if you're sharing something that may be sensitive.
+- install the uBlock Origin extension in your browser. the anonfile sites tend to be riddled with ads and it's just good internet practice anyways.